-The one thing that makes Android superior than other operating system is the level of customizability it offers to its users.
+The one thing that makes Android superior to other operating systems is the level of customizability it offers to its users.
 Any file can be configured.
 Its open nature has encouraged a big community of developers to use the open-source code and add new features for advanced users or bring Android to devices build with other operating systems.
 That’s the reason it has the largest installed base of any operating system.

 What exactly is Build.prop?

-Build.prop is short for Build Properties.
+Build.prop is a short term for Build Properties.
 It’s a file located in the system folder that contains all the information about the device.
 One can change the device behavior by tweaking build.prop.
 The file is usually invisible to users, so you need to root your device to tweak its internal functions.

 How to tweak Build.prop?

 You can use any file manager app with root browser support to tweak Build.prop.
 After installing the app, go to System/Build.prop, and then open it in a text editor.
 Copy the code of your choice and paste it at the end.
 Click save and you’re done.
-Some tweaks require restart to take effect.
+Some tweaks require a restart to take effect.

 22. Better Scrolling